Skip to main content

 Global surface temperatures were generally high throughout the Paleocene and Eocene, with a particularly warm spike at the boundary between the two geological epochs around 56 million years ago.
 Temperatures in the distant past are inferred from proxies, in this case, oxygen isotope ratios from fossil foraminifera, single-celled marine organisms.
 "Q" stands for Quaternary.
 Graphic produced using data from Zachos and Hansen, with help from Dr. Carrie Morrill, Director of the World Data Service for Paleoclimatology.

 It is still uncertain where all the carbon dioxide came from and what the exact sequence of events was.
 Scientists have considered the drying up of large inland seas, volcanic activity, thawing permafrost, release of methane from warming ocean sediments, huge wildfires, and even—briefly—a comet.
+In recent years, evidence has emerged that huge volcanic eruptions occurred in North America at the time of the PETM, and these volcanoes were a likely source of at least some of the carbon dioxide.

-Like nothing we’ve ever seen
+Like nothing we’ve experienced

 References